kubeshop/testkube/docs/docs/articles/test-workflows-creating.md

 The wizard consists of three steps:

 ##### Name & Type
-To define a test, specify its name and choose from available templates.
+To define a test, specify its name and choose from the available templates.
 Each template may come with predefined configuration values, which can be modified as needed.

 ![create test workflow from wizard - name & type step](../img/dashboard-create-workflow-from-wizard-name-type-step.png)